Section 6: Treatment

 Treatment regimens

-This section provide an overview of the treatment regimens for children and young people with cancer.
+This section provides an overview of the treatment regimens for children and young people with cancer.

 Treatment modalities